K-Scorpio/scorpiosec/content/en/posts/HTB-Office.md

 ![Default Domain Controller Policy permissions](/images/HTB-Office/GPO-Permissions.png)

-We notice that the SID matches the GPO Managers group's SID.
+We notice that the listed SID matches the GPO Managers group's SID.
 Moreover `AceType` and `AceQualifier` are both set to `AccessAllowed`.
 This data confirms that the members of the `GPO Managers` group can exercise all the permissions they have on the `Default Domain Controllers Policy`.

 We exploit this misconfiguration and add `hhogan` to the administrators group with a tool call [SharpGPOAbuse](https://github.com/byronkg/SharpGPOAbuse/releases/tag/1.0).